 But I was undeterred.
 I gathered up my teenage daughter and my fourth-grade twins, and set out for the opening weekend matinee of the Nutcracker at McCaw Hall.
 And, you know what?
 It didn't suck.
 No one cried, no one complained (too much) and while we never did discuss ballet technique, everyone left happy.

 So I present to you my best tips for enjoying (surviving) the Nutcracker with kids.

 Not going to the PNB's famous Nutcracker?
 Don't worry, it isn't the only one around.
 We've got a gaggle of local Nutcrackers to choose from, in towns and theaters up and down the Sound.
 Find one that suits your crew and most of these tips will still apply.

 Skip the drive.
 As we sat in traffic on Mercer for 30 minutes, I realized something important: Sitting in traffic doesn't set kids up for success.
-Take a bus, light rail (the Monorail stop inside the Seattle Children's Museum makes for an easy walk to McCaw Hall) or an Uber.
+Take a bus, light rail (the Monorail stop inside the Seattle Center Armory makes for an easy walk to McCaw Hall) or a Lyft.
 Anything to cut down on your kids' tolerance for sitting in one place before you even walk in the door!

 If you must drive, there's a parking lot on Mercer that's directly across from McCaw Hall and features a skybridge directly into the auditorium.
 Parking is steep ($25 when we visited) and cash only, but it beats the search for parking with cranky kids.

 Bribe them with treats.
 My teens' favorite memories of the Nutcracker are, I kid you not, the snacks I bought them at intermission.
 These days, you can save yourself a whole lot of time and effort by pre-ordering snacks from any of the concession stands before the show.
 They'll have your order waiting for you at intermission.
 Magic.